chatcharoen/dbsec-workshop/Lab_Guides/ASO/100/README.md

   ![](images/026.png)

-- Choose EMPLOYEESEARCH_DATA as the offline tablespace to convert, click OK
+- On the Tablespace page, choose EMPLOYEESEARCH_DATA as the tablespace to take offline in order to convert

   ![](images/027.png)